Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/plant/violet-fungus.md

 NoteIcon: monster
 BestiaryType: plant
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 138, Hoard of the Dragon Queen, Princes of the Apocalypse, Ghosts of Saltmarsh, Dragons of Stormwreck Isle.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Violet Fungus](2-Mechanics/CLI/bestiary/plant/violet-fungus.md)
 *Source: Monster Manual p.
 138, Hoard of the Dragon Queen, Princes of the Apocalypse, Ghosts of Saltmarsh, Dragons of Stormwreck Isle.
 Available in the SRD.*